About Us

 History

-In 1939, a group of rural farmers and homeowners from Baldwin, Jones, and Putnam counties began the process of bringing electricity to rural middle Georgia.
+In 1939, a group of rural farmers and homeowners from Baldwin, Jones, and Putnam counties began the effort to bring electricity to rural middle Georgia.
 Tri-County Electric Membership Corporation was officially chartered on December 28, 1939.
-The members of the cooperatives first board of directors were W.H.
+The members of the cooperatives' first board of directors were W.H.
 Roberts, W.B.
 Williams, Mrs. George Stallings, J.P.
 Blasengame, M.E.
 Webb, Frank L. Denham, W.J.
 Beall, W.C.
 Evans, and T.W.
 Scott.

 According to Myrtice Roberts, a Tri-County EMC employee for twenty-seven years, "People were so excited about getting electricity that they were eager to cut their own right-of-way and help pull the wires."

-On September 12, 1940, forty miles of line were energized and 273 Tri-County members experienced electric service for the first time.
+On September 12, 1940, forty miles of line were energized, and 273 Tri-County members experienced electric service for the first time.
 At the end of World War II, Tri-County's linemen had cleared right-of-way for and built 325 miles of line, all by hand, serving 751 rural homes and businesses.
-The average customer used 139 kilowatt-hours per month and the average bill was $4.76.
-The cooperative had nine full time and seven part time employees.
+The average customer used 139 kilowatt-hours per month and paid an average bill of $4.76.
+The cooperative had nine full-time and seven part-time employees.

 But for the members, the fascination was suddenly and finally having electric power.
 Many rural residents vividly remember this moment and consider it one of the most significant events during their lives.